 I’d read interviews and press releases that made me think Orchid would be a heavy-handed political and social diatribe vilifying politicians and the rich and babying the rest of us, barely held together with pictures– pretty much a Chick Tract for social revolution.

-When I finally got my hands and eyes on Orchid Volume 11 I found myself wrapped up in a fast-paced action-adventure starring the quirky and blindly optimistic nerd, Simon, and the surly whore, Orchid, with nothing and everything to lose.
+When I finally got my hands and eyes on Orchid Volume 1[1.
+A copy of this title was provided for review by Dark Horse Comics.]
+I found myself wrapped up in a fast-paced action-adventure starring the quirky and blindly optimistic nerd, Simon, and the surly whore, Orchid, with nothing and everything to lose.

 Volume one, covering issues 1-5, is a proper set up of the characters and why we should care about them.
 This post-apocalyptic world is vast, feeling vaster than the current world at times.